EnsignPayton/MicroFinal/README.md

 ### Output

 The output is infrared light emitted by GPIO connected circuitry.
 Buttons on the frontend execute an AJAX call through jQuery which calls a PHP script.
 This PHP script executes a shell script, which parses the command type passed as an argument and executes the proper command.
-Commands are send using the `irsend` tool of the LIRC project.
+Commands are sent using the `irsend` tool of the LIRC project.

 ## Setup